 Extra Compensation Above Base Salary.
 Please follow 2 CFR § 200.430.
 Extra service pay normally represents overload compensation, subject to institutional compensation policies above and beyond the Institutional Base Salary (IBS).
 The institution must have written policies that apply uniformly to all faculty, not just those working on a federal award.
+For institutions that support extra service pay through payment of a stipend this amount must be converted to reflect the additional total salary compensation under the budget category for Personnel, and this will be reflected in the Current and Pending (Other) Support documents.

-National Visiting Committee: For ATE Center proposals, the budget should include provisions for a National Visiting Committee (NVC) to visit the center at least on an annual basis.
+National Visiting Committee: For ATE Center proposals, the budget should include provisions for a National Visiting Committee (NVC) to meet with the center personnel at least on an annual basis (may be virtual or in-person).
 An NVC is a group of experts who provide advice to the project staff, assess the plans and progress of the project (and make reports both to the project leadership and to NSF), and enhance the dissemination of the project's products.
 Typically, ATE Centers enlist eight to ten members.
 The proposal should include only the names of NVC members who have agreed to serve should an award be made.
-After an award is made, the cognizant NSF program officer will work with the grantee to finalize NVC membership.
+After an award is made, the cognizant NSF program officer will work with the recipient to finalize NVC membership.
 The proposal should address how the NVC will be used in the project.

 Evaluation: The funds to support an evaluator independent of the project must be requested.
-The requested funds must match the scope of the proposed evaluative activities.
+The requested funds must match the scope of the proposed evaluative activities that have been developed in partnership with the Center/project team.
 The evaluator may be employed by a project's home institution, as long as he or she works in a separate organizational unit (e.g., a different department) that has a different reporting line than that of the project's home unit.
-The project should engage project staff, project participants, or an internal evaluator to work with the external evaluator as a means to improve the quality of data collected and feasibility of conducting the evaluation.
+The project should engage project staff to work with the external evaluator as a means to both improve the quality of data collected and feasibility of conducting the evaluation, and define how data will be collected by the project team or evaluator for analysis by the evaluator.

 ATE PI Conference: The budget must include funds to support travel to the annual ATE PI Conference.
-Lodging is covered by the American Association of Community Colleges for a specified number of people from each project and center.
-All awardees are to showcase their progress annually at the ATE PI Conference.
+Lodging and registration are covered by the American Association of Community Colleges for two people from each project and center.
+Centers may request an additional six people with lodging and registration included on the budget for the additional people.
+All recipients are required to showcase their progress annually at the ATE PI Conference.